sonygreen/awesome-startup-credits/README.md

 ### Analytics

+- [Kineviz GraphXR](https://graphxr.kineviz.com/) - GraphXR is a powerful and intuitive visual analytics platform for linked, geospatial, and time series data.
+GraphXR Explorer is free for individuals, startup discounts for GraphXR Enterprise quoted on request.
 - [Mixpanel for Startups](https://mixpanel.com/startups/) - With access to Mixpanel’s most advanced features, startups can do complex behavioral analysis in seconds and  collaborate across teams to unlock faster growth.
 - [Segment Startup Program](https://segment.com/industry/startups/) - Eligible startups get full access to Segment's Team Plan (up to $25,000 value) free for up to two years.